 - Transportation to and from medical appointments

-- Prescription Medicine
+- Prescription Medicines

 - Amounts paid for Qualified Long-Term Insurance

-- Medical insurance premiums, except ones paid to an employer-sponsored pre-tax plan.
-Unless the premiums and other expenses paid by the plan are included in box 1 of your W-2.
+- Medical insurance premiums, except ones paid to an employer-sponsored pre-tax plan. unless the premiums and other expenses paid by the plan are included in box 1 of your W-2.

 - Amounts you pay if you are not covered by social security for Medicare B,D, and A